This page was printed on:

 It is especially important that children learn to take care of themselves before leaving home or going away to college.
 Giving them gradual independence during the early teen years makes the transition less stressful.

-If your child’s college is not near the primary transplant center, the team may suggest a local center that could follow them during the school year.
+If your child’s college is not near their own transplant hospital, the team may suggest a local hospital that could follow them during the school year.
 It would be helpful for your child to establish a relationship with this center before they get sick.
 They should also ﬁnd a local pharmacy.

 Moving to an adult transplant center

-Eventually your child will need to transfer to an adult center.
-The exact age will be different for each young adult.
-Some transplant centers have formal transition programs, others are informal.
-The pediatric center will transfer medical records and write a medical summary for the new center.
-In most cases, coordinators from each program also will talk to one another.
+Eventually your child will need to transfer to an adult hospital.
+The exact age will differ for each young adult.
+Some transplant hospitals have formal transition programs, others are informal.
+The pediatric program will transfer medical records and write a medical summary for the new program.
+In most cases, coordinators from each program will also talk to one another.

 If your pediatric center uses a developmental readiness tool, they will likely use this as a guide to prepare you and to know when the timing is right.